Ariel Motor Company

-Ariel Motor Company Limited is a British, low-volume performance motor vehicle manufacturing company in Crewkerne, in Somerset, England.
+Ariel Motor Company Limited is an English low-volume performance motor vehicle manufacturing company based in Crewkerne of Somerset, England.

 History

 The company was founded by Simon Saunders in 1991 as Solocrest Ltd. with a concept of modernizing the Lotus Seven.
 As a transport design lecturer, Saunders and his student Niki Smart created CAD designs.
 After several sports car companies rejected his proposal, Saunders founded own company to create the Atom.

 In 1999, the company name was changed to Ariel Motor Company Ltd. The original Ariel Motors remains as the trading company of the Ariel Owners Motorcycle Club (AOMCC) Ariel Motorcycles firm.
 Ariel Motor Company is one of the UK's smallest automotive companies, with just 30 employees, producing up to 100 cars per year.